On the Sample Complexity of Differentially Private Policy Optimization: Introduction

 Policy Optimization (PO) such as REINFORCE~\cite{williams1992simple,sutton1999policy}, proximal policy optimization (PPO)~\cite{schulman2017proximal} and group relative policy optimization (GRPO)~\cite{shao2024deepseekmath} has gained increasing interest recently across various applications.
 Due to its popularity, there is a rich literature that provides various theoretical understandings of different PO methods (e.g., iteration or sample complexity~\cite{agarwal2021theory,yuan2022general,shani2020adaptive, liu2019neural}).

 As PO becomes increasingly prevalent in real-world applications, privacy concerns are emerging as a critical challenge.
 For instance, in personalized medical care, patient interactions---where the state represents medical history, the action corresponds to prescribed medication, and the reward reflects treatment effectiveness---constitute sensitive data that must be protected.
 Similarly, in RL-based training of large language models (LLMs), user prompts may contain private information that requires protection.
-Addressing these privacy concerns is essential for ensuring the responsible deployment of PO methods in sensitive domains.
+In fact, recent empirical work has shown that standard GRPO indeed has privacy leakage issues~\cite{liu2025grpoprivacyriskmembership}.
+Hence, addressing these privacy concerns is essential for ensuring the responsible deployment of PO methods in sensitive domains.

 \textbf{Contribution.} In this paper, we initiate the theoretical study of differentially private policy optimization, focusing on the central question: \emph{What's the sample complexity cost induced by differential privacy in PO?} To this end, we first carefully define a suitable notion of differential privacy (DP)~\cite{dwork2006calibrating} for PO, highlighting its distinctions from the standard DP definitions used in supervised learning.
 These differences stem from the unique learning dynamics and the notion of the privacy unit in PO.
 Then, we propose a meta algorithm for private PO, which enables us to study private policy gradient with REINFORCE (\dppg), private natural policy gradient (NPG)~\cite{kakade2001natural} (\dpnpg), and private version of \texttt{REBEL} recently proposed in~\cite{gao2024rebel} (\dprebel) in a unified perspective.
 Moreover, for \dpnpg and \dprebel, we further reduce PO to a sequence of private regression problems, thus allowing us to leverage various well-established results in private estimation and supervised learning.
 Throughout this process, we not only highlight the difference between \dppg and \dpnpg, but also uncover some subtleties when applying private regression results within the current analytical framework of PO.
 The key takeaway from our theoretical results is that the privacy cost can often appear as lower-order terms in the overall sample complexity.
 Meanwhile, it is worth noting that structural properties of the underlying problem can further improve both statistical and computational efficiency.